 As a center of community life in Brooklyn for over 90 years, the Marks JCH has been a pillar and stabilizer for people who often needed help to take the next step towards the path of self-sufficiency.
 We connect and empower our clients at every stage of life through vital social services and programs that educate and inspire.
 We look forward to many, many more decades of continuing to do so.
 The recently completed new space with a beautiful glass façade sits atop our current building, literally and spiritually bringing new light to the community.

-The expansion has created five new classrooms and office space, as well as a renovated outdoor inter-generational recreation area.
-The additional space will enable the JCH to serve more than 300 new clients per day and significantly expand our youth, workforce-development and self-sufficiency programs.
+The expansion has created five new classrooms, much needed office space, as well as a renovated outdoor inter-generational recreation area.
+The additional space will enable the JCH to serve more than 300 new clients per day and significantly expand our youth, workforce-development, adult literacy, and self-sufficiency programs.